 Motorcyclist, 17, killed in crash near Boca Raton

-A 17-year-old motorcyclist was killed Monday in a crash with another vehicle in West Boca, according to the Palm Beach County Sheriff's Office.
+A 17-year-old motorcyclist was killed Monday in a crash with another vehicle west of Boca Raton, according to the Palm Beach County Sheriff's Office.

 The wreck occurred at 3:03 p.m. near The Oaks at Boca Raton subdivision, on State Road 7 and Bridgebrook Drive just north of Clint Moore Boulevard.